RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation: Dataset Analysis

 \subsection{Limitations and Safeguards}

-While RoofNet offers broad geographic coverage and material diversity, it exhibits class imbalance, with materials like metal and concrete significantly outnumbering rarer classes such as thatch and polycarbonate.
-Additionally, domain shifts in image resolution and quality due to varied data sources may affect model generalization.
+While RoofNet offers broad geographic coverage and material diversity, there remain issues with effectively sampling diverse metadata on a global scale.
+Reliance on OSM~\citep{openstreetmapOpenStreetMap} for metadata (e.g., building footprint, roof shape) restricts RoofNet's utility for downstream applications in regions with scarce metadata coverage.
+Future work could focus on integrative approaches to metadata collection by leveraging ML models developed to classify roof shape~\citep{huangUrbanBuildingClassification2022, qianDeepRoofRefiner2022, olcerRoofTypeClassification2023} and building height~\citep{kamathGLObalBuildingHeights2024, zhangBuildingHeightExtraction2022, zhaoCombiningICESat2Photons2023} from EO imagery at scale.
+Furthermore, materials like metal and concrete significantly outnumber rarer classes such as thatch and polycarbonate, and domain shifts in image resolution and quality due to varied data sources may affect model generalization.
 Future work could address these limitations through targeted data augmentation, inclusion of additional underrepresented regions, and improved resolution harmonization strategies.
-To mitigate misclassification risks, RoofNet includes an “Unknown” class for uncertain cases and integrates rule-based validation with human-in-the-loop review to flag and correct implausible predictions.
+Finally, further model tuning could focus on balancing the inclusion of climatographic priors with building instances that capture intraregional heterogeneity in roof appearance.
+As discussed by \citet{zhaiAncientVernacularArchitecture2010}, these priors could synthesize climatic, linguistic, and geographic data to illuminate distinct regional architectural traditions.